 An example use of this module follows.
 Here, we are integrating the equations of motion of a spacecraft in Earth orbit, using two-body assumptions: \(\ddot{\mathbf{r}} = -\frac{\mu}{r^3}\mathbf{r}\)

-).
+The rk4_class is extended to create a new spacecraft class, which contains the data required by the derivative routine (in this case, simply the central body gravitational parameter mu).
 A more complicated version could also include spherical harmonic gravity, solar radiation pressure, atmospheric drag, engine thrust, etc. Note that the select type statement is necessary in the derivative routine in order to access the data from the extended type.

 program main